 Hackers are after you.
 They want your personal information.
 They want control of your devices.
 They want your money.
 They want just about anything they can get their hands on.
 Scared?
-Hacking of personal digital devices is a serious issue in cybersecurity, though it’s not always as threatening as you might imagine.
-In some cases, legitimate concern is warranted.
+Hacking personal digital devices is a serious issue in cybersecurity, though it’s not always as threatening as you might imagine.
+In some cases, the legitimate concern is warranted.
 Other times, you’re dealing with a nuisance (but who wants that?).

 This article focuses on how to tell if your computer has been hacked.
 Hacking can affect Macs, Windows 7 PCs, and Windows 10 machines as well as iOS and Android devices.
 We discuss how to prevent hacking and stop hackers once they’ve invaded your life.

 Are you likely to suffer from a hack?
 Research suggests that it’s a definite possibility.
 According to Krebs on Security, consumers should contemplate two realities in effect today:

 - Reality #1: Hackers already have access to aspects of your personal data that you may believe should be secret, but which are not.
 These include your credit card info, social security, mother’s maiden name, date of birth and so forth.

 - Reality #2: Any data point you share with a business will almost certainly be hacked, lost, leaked, stolen or sold at some point in the future.